-As previously mentioned in Section 3, Artesia Consulting produced a non-household demand forecast for SES Water.
+As previously mentioned in Section 3, Artesia Consulting produced a non-household demand forecast for SES Water (see Level 2 Appendix B of this report).
 The household demand forecast model was adapted to include this non-household demand forecast using data extracted from SES Water's 2019/20 Annual Review and the non-household demand forecast model produced by Artesia Consulting.